cnizzardini/cakephp-swagger-bake/README.md

 ## Attributes

 For additional functionality the following [PHP8 Attributes](https://www.php.net/manual/en/language.attributes.overview.php) may be used.
 These can be imported individually from the `SwaggerBake\Lib\Attribute` namespace.
 [Read the Attributes docs](docs/attributes.md) for detailed examples.
+If you are using [version 1](https://github.com/cnizzardini/cakephp-swagger-bake/tree/1.next) you will need to use annotations.

 | Attribute                                           | Usage              | Description                                                                                                        |